davidchesnut/sp-dev-docs/docs/general-development/following-people-and-content-rest-api-reference-for-sharepoint-2013.md

 The endpoint URI for most Following tasks begins with the **SocialRestFollowingManager** resource ( `social.following`) and ends with the resource that performs the specific task.
 For example, you use the URI  `http://www.contoso.com/_api/social.following/follow` to make the current user start following people or content, and the URI `https://www.contoso.com/sites/devSite/_api/social.following/followed` to get the people or content the current user is following.
 > [!NOTE]
 > This article shows the endpoint URI and parameter components of HTTP requests.
 For examples of complete requests, see  [How to: Follow documents, sites, and tags by using the REST service in SharePoint 2013](how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md).

 We recommend that you use the **SocialRestFollowingManager** API for Following People and Following Content tasks, but you can use the **PeopleManager** resource for some Following People tasks that **SocialRestFollowingManager** doesn't support.
 For example, you can find out whether someone is following the current user or get another user's followers.
-For these tasks, you send HTTP **GET** requests to endpoint URIs that begin with the **PeopleManager** resource ( `sp.userprofiles.peoplemanager`) and end with the resource that performs the specific task.
-If the endpoint takes a parameter, the parameter metadata is sent in the URI or in the request body in XML or JavaScript Object Notation (JSON) format.
+For these tasks, you send HTTP **GET** requests to endpoint URIs that begin with the **PeopleManager** resource ( `sp.userprofiles.peoplemanager`) and end with the resource that performs the specific task.If the endpoint takes a parameter, the parameter metadata is sent in the URI or in the request body in XML or JavaScript Object Notation (JSON) format.
 You can make HTTP requests in any language, including JavaScript and C#.
 By default, the REST service returns responses that are formatted by using the Atom protocol, but you can request the JSON format by using HTTP **Accept** headers.
 See [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).
 ## Resource endpoints for Following People and Following Content tasks
 <a name="bk_Overview"> </a>